jalbam/c_games/README.md

 Some simple games written in C language.

-Version: no version
+Version: different versions
-Date: 20th February 2006 (approximately).
+Date: 2006 to 2007.

 Description